rehmanox/PandaEditor/README.md

 };
 ```

-**Editor scripts:** There are special types of `RuntimeScripts` called `EditorScripts` that execute in **Developer Mode** only, they will not be shipped along with the final executable.
+**Editor scripts:** There are special types of `RuntimeScripts` called `EditorScripts` that are loaded in **Developer Mode** only, they will not be shipped along with the final executable.
 You can use them to create development tools or for debugging purposes.
 To specify a script as `EditorScripts` prefix the class name with `Editor_` for example 'Editor_FoliageSys'.

 ### Editor and Game Modes